mpetroff/pannellum/readme.md

 #### No support:
 Internet Explorer 10 and previous

+#### Not officially supported:

+Mobile / app frameworks are not officially supported.
+They may work, but they're not tested and are not the targeted platform.

+## Translations

+All user-facing strings can be changed using the `strings` configuration parameter.
+There exists a [third-party respository of user-contributed translations](https://github.com/DanielBiegler/pannellum-translation) that can be used with this configuration option.

 ## Building
 The `utils` folder contains the required build tools, with the exception of Python 3.2+ and Java installations.
 To build a minified version of Pannellum, run either `build.sh` or `build.bat` depending on your platform.